Speakers 2025

 Photo: Tamara Stajner

-Paul-Henri Campbell, born in 1982 in Boston/USA, studied Catholic theology and classical Greek.
-He is a poet.
-In addition to poetry collections such as “nach den narkosen” (2017) and “innere organe” (2022), he has published translations, essays and nonfiction, including “Die bunten Kathedralen des Selbst” (2019).
+Paul-Henri Campbell, born in 1982 in Boston/USA, poet.
+In addition to poetry collections (»nach den narkosen«, »innere organe«), he has published translations, essays and nonfiction, including »Die bunten Kathedralen des Selbst« (2019).
 Member of the editorial board of the Vienna literary magazine Volltext.
-At the congress: “What’s Next, America?” (conversation)
+At the congress: »What’s Next, America?« (talk)

 Photo: ZMO

-Dr. Noura Chalati, is a political scientist with a focus on international relations / international political sociology, intelligence services and security.
-She received the DAVO Dissertation Prize 2025 for her thesis “Spying (on) Comrades: The Relations of the East German Stasi and the Syrian Mukhabarat”.
-At the congress: “Transnational Repression: Where Power Finds You” (conversation)
+Dr. Noura Chalati, political scientist working for Reporters Without Borders (Germany).
+For her thesis »Spying (on) Comrades: The Relations between the East German Stasi and the Syrian Mukhabarat«, she was awarded the DAVO Dissertation Prize 2025.
+At the congress: »Transnational Repression: Where Power Finds You« (talk)

 Thea Dorn